 - Select the JEditor Rich Text Mail Handler (create or comment)

 - Follow the dialog to configure the mail handler

-Please note that JEditor mail handler is very basic.
+Please note that JEditor's mail handler has limited functionality.
 It does a great job importing HTML-formatted emails.
-However, if you need more features you may want to try add-ons that specialize in importing emails:
+However, if you need more features, you may want to try apps that specialize in importing emails: